pankaj89/SimpleAdapter/README.md

 [![N|Solid](https://img.shields.io/badge/Android%20Arsenal-Simpler%20Recycler%20View%20Adapter-brightgreen.svg)](https://android-arsenal.com/details/1/5354)

 SimpleAdapter used to simplfy the adapter structure for RecyclerView with databinding
-  - Easy to use
+  - Easy to use.
-  - No need to create adapter (Seperate java files)
+  - No need to create adapter (Seperate java files).
-  - Use of databind
+  - Use of databinding.

 ### Download
 Include the following dependency in your apps build.gradle file.